masterdoors/kernel_trees/README.md

 thirdparty - files to patch Scikit-learn.

 # Dependences:
-1. numpy/scipy
+1. numpy/scipy 1.18.0/1.5.0 or higher

-2. sympy
+2. sympy 1.7 or higher

-3. joblib
+3. joblib 1.0.0 or higher

-4. scikit-learn
+4. scikit-learn 0.22 or higher (use files from thirdparty if you want to utilize LinearSVC as the solver).

 # Installation:
 ## Kernel Forests